stratisproject/StratisBitcoinFullNode/Documentation/cold-staking-setup.md

 ---

-## To withdraw funds back to the cold wallet
+## To withdraw funds back to your regular wallet

 _If you are using www.trustaking.com, we provide a command to simplify this process._